 A word on the accommodation

-But if you really want to get away from the pressure of modern life, we can take you hiking into the hills, where you’ll discover a world largely untouched by modern progress.
+And if you really want to get off the beaten track, we can take you hiking into the hills, where you’ll discover a world largely untouched by modern progress.
 Below is just a selection of our hikes: we’re developing more all the time: so please visit our Facebook page and blog for latest walks.

 For latest news visit our blog Poncho Tours blog